Spectra of random regular hypergraphs: Expansion and mixing properties of regular hypergraphs

 \section{Expansion and mixing properties of regular hypergraphs}

-In this section we relate the expansion property of a regular hypergraph to its second eigenvalue.
+In this section, we relate the expansion property of a regular hypergraph to its second eigenvalue.
 We prove results on expander mixing and vertex expansion, and compute the mixing rate of simple random walks and non-backtracking random walks.
 These results follow easily from the same methodology used in Chung's book \cite{chung1997spectral}.
+Let $H=(V,E)$ be a $(d,k)$-regular hypergraph, for any subsets $V_1, V_2\subset V$, define